 ₹1,449 1,000 500 1.6 4.4 6.8 9.5 8.4 9.3 5.3 ICICI Prudential MIP 25 Growth ₹63.6812

 ₹3,281 5,000 100 2.6 6.4 8.9 8.7 9.2 9.9 5.1 DSP BlackRock Regular Savings Fund Growth ₹49.6195

 ₹179 1,000 500 3.2 6.4 9.7 7.3 7.2 8.6 3.5 Note: Returns up to 1 year are on absolute basis & more than 1 year are on CAGR basis. as on 1 Dec 23

 Last 3 Year Return.

 financial planning is a key to managing your savings.
 Do you wish to invest lump sum money for your short term Financial goals to avail better returns than a Fixed Deposit?
 But afraid of the volatile stock market?
-If so, Monthly Income Plan (MIP) Mutual Funds are highly suitable for you.
-Monthly Income Schemes not only provide a regular income but ensure better returns as well.
+If so, Monthly Income Plans (MIPs) are highly suitable for you.
+This plan not only provide a regular income but ensure better returns as well.
 So, what are you waiting for, invest in a MIP now!